A smiling young man hiking down a mountain with his female friends during a vacation with the sun sets in the background.

 A beautiful landscape of a river meandering between the tall lush trees, an imposing granite mountain in the background, and a grazing deer on the shore.

 For a big adventure in the great outdoors this June, look no further than Yosemite National Park.
 This incredible destination, that’s teeming with epic valleys, tinkling waterfalls and rugged peaks, is on many people’s bucket lists.
-Luckily for you, it’s also one of the best places to visit in June in the USA.
+Luckily for you, it’s also one of the best places to visit in June in the US.

-Planning a trip in June will mean you’ll avoid peak summer crowds (though do note it’ll likely still be quite busy!)
-Most of the snow has also melted in June, meaning the majority of Yosemite’s 800+ hiking trails will be accessible What’s more, sections of the park are typically blanketed in wonderful wildflowers at this time of year, giving you some truly incredible photo opportunities.
+Planning a trip in June will mean you’ll avoid peak summer crowds (though do note it’ll likely still be quite busy) Most of the snow has also melted in June, meaning the majority of Yosemite’s 800+ hiking trails will be accessible What’s more, sections of the park are typically blanketed in wonderful wildflowers at this time of year, giving you some truly incredible photo opportunities.

 Explore more this summer